Interior French Doors

 Remember, this height distance is measured from the top of the finished floor.
 It’s always better to have the door jambs sit on top of a finished floor instead of installing the door and then trying to butt up flooring to the door jamb.

+The interior french door jambs need to be parallel.
 Since the actual doors in your new french doors are undoubtedly perfectly square, this means that if the reveal or spacing in between the doors and the frame are equal, then the overall door frame is square.
 The two door jambs must be installed plumb, parallel and in the same plane.

 IMPORTANT PRO TIP: Not only must the vertical rough studs must be plumb in both directions, but they also must not be bowed nor crooked.

-Avoid Twisted Rough Openings
+How Do You Avoid A Twisted Rough Opening?

 Not only does the rough opening need to be square and plumb, but it’s also very important the opening is not a helix.
 This means that the opening has to be straight and plumb in both directions.
 If one leg of the rough opening is not plumb then the two doors, when closed, will not be even at the bottom.
 Are you still wanting to do this install?
 It’s now just getting interesting.